Research Professor and Director, Merriam-Powell Center for Environmental Research

 States: a Technical Report Prepared for the U.S. National Climate Assessment.
 A report by the Southwest Climate Alliance [Gregg

 Garfin, Angela Jardine, Robert Merideth, Mary Black, and Jonathan Overpeck

 Cobb, and S.A.
 Kurc.
 2012.
 Density-dependent effects of

 evergreen woody plants in rangelands: Ecohydrological implications for soil

 Rangeland Ecology and Management, 65(1):11-20.
 2012 DOI: 10.2111/REM-D-11-00007.1)

 Guardiola-Claramonte M., P.A.
 Troch, D.D.

-semi-arid basins unexpectedly decreases after drought-induced tree die-off.
-In
+Stream flow in semi-arid basins unexpectedly decreases after drought-induced

 lovegrass on Agave palmeri distribution, abundance, and insect pollinator

 Clifford, M.J., N.S.
 Cobb, and M. Buenemann.
 2011.
 Long-Term Tree Cover Dynamics in a